dollhaus/element-docker-demo-external-proxy/README.md

 This is a fork of [element-docker-demo](https://github.com/element-hq/element-docker-demo) designed to run behind an externally provided host.
 Normally this would be an apache or nginx server, configured with a reverse proxy.

-As such, all mkcert and letsencrypt integrations have been eliminated, and the administrator is expected to handle TLS themselves.
+As such, all mkcert and letsencrypt integrations ~~have been~~ will be eliminated, and the administrator is expected to handle TLS themselves.

 A possibility of push notification integration is also on the horizon, potentially with ntfy.
 This may take some work, and it may be a better idea to change the approach to notifications from inside synapse/element.